Audio Description Narration

 style required for audio/video description; the service that makes media accessible for people with vision loss.
 This prerecorded additional

 narration track serves as a visual description of key elements, essentially painting a picture with words to supplement the existing visual media.

 This separate narration track is available in movie theaters via headsets, TV broadcast, streaming, VOD, DVD and Blu-ray, and mobile apps.
-Over the past 7 years, she has narrated 65 media projects including films, museum tours, fundraising videos, educational videos, and audio newsletters that provide access to information for low vision and blind audiences and patrons.
+Over the past 7 years, she has narrated over 70 media projects including films, museum tours, fundraising videos, educational videos, and audio newsletters that provide access to information for low vision and blind audiences and patrons.

 Michele is a professional voiceover artist

 vitality to museum and destination audio tours, public service announcements,

 also serves corporate phone systems,

 real estate, resort and tourism industry.